-As an Agile Trainer and Coach, I find an interesting paradox.
-Most people will state that they already know all about Agile.
-And if asked, most organizations will say that they are already using Agile, even if it is A.I.N.O.
+As an Agile Coach, I find an interesting paradox about Agile Training.
+Most people will state that they already know all about Agile and Scrum.
+And if asked, most organizations will say that they are already using Agile, even if what they are doing is A.I.N.O.
 (Agile in Name Only).
 Or they will describe what they are doing as "agilish".
 I am pretty sure that "agilish" in this context means that they aren't following Agile Values and Principles.
 And in most cases, it also means they are doing pretty much what they were doing before agile but now they call them by agile sounding names.
 And they don't need or want Agile training.

 This creates an interesting problem for me as an Agile Coach.
 You say you already are using and know about Agile, right?
 And you say that you don't need or want any type of training on Agile or Scrum, right?
 Are you sure you are a good judge of your Agile knowledge?